 Today, there is a great need for support for children globally and Grand Bassa County is no exception, children are as vulnerable as ever.
 Liberia’s unemployment and poverty rates have reached all-time high.
 Today’s children are at great risk of growing up to be a generation of impoverished citizens.

 We provide Alternative care for children in Grand Bassa County who lost parental care or at risk of losing it.
-The children attend the SOS Kindergarten together with children from the neighbourhood and from the family strengthening programme.
+The children are attending community schools together with children from the neighbourhood and from the family strengthening programme.
 The children make friends and are integrated into the local community from a young age.